Loppos/recent-tabs-switcher/README.md

 1. Open `chrome://extensions/` or `edge://extensions/`.
 2. Click **Pack extension**.
-3. Choose the folder of the extension.
+3. Choose the extension folder.
-4. Optional: add a private key to keep updates consistent, otherwise a new `.crx` will be generated.
+4. Optionally add a private key to maintain updates; otherwise, a new `.crx` is created.
-5. You will get a `.crx` file that can be shared or installed.
+5. You will receive a `.crx` file that can be shared or installed.

-⚠️ **Note**: In modern browsers (like Chrome and Brave), standalone `.crx` files often **do not work** anymore.
-The safest and most reliable method is using **Load unpacked**.
-`.crx` files may only be installed via enterprise policies or through the official web store.
+> ⚠️ Note: Modern Chromium-based browsers often restrict `.crx` installation outside the store.
+Using **Load unpacked** in Developer Mode is usually the easiest method.

 ---

 ## Notes

-- The extension only works in Chromium-based browsers (Chrome, Edge, Brave, Opera).
+- Works only in Chromium-based browsers (Chrome, Edge, Brave, Opera).
-- The MRU list is tracked only within the current window.
+- MRU is tracked per window.
-- The MRU persists as long as the browser is open; it is cleared when the browser is fully closed.
-- No overlay or ribbon is shown; functionality is purely via keyboard shortcuts.
+- No overlay or ribbon is shown; the functionality is purely via keyboard shortcuts.
+- Closed tabs are automatically removed from MRU to prevent errors.
+- MRU persists until the browser is closed.

 ---

-### Example usage
+## Example Usage

 1. Open multiple tabs.
 2. Press **Alt+Q** to switch to the last used tab.
 3. Press **Alt+Shift+Q** to go back.
-4. The MRU list automatically keeps track of the last 6 tabs and remains active until the browser is closed.
+4. MRU automatically keeps track of the last 6 tabs and skips closed tabs.

+---

+## Troubleshooting

+- If you see "No tab with id" errors, make sure you have the latest `background.js` which automatically cleans MRU of closed tabs.
+- Persistent MRU requires a modern Chromium browser that supports `chrome.storage.session`.